disi-unibo-nlp/meme-weaver/README.md

 * **Captions generation**

 First of all, you must upload the MAMI and EXIST datasets to a Hugging Face repository.
+You can find the upload logic in `push_to_huggingface.py`.
 Once the datasets are available, you can run the script below to generate a .csv file containing the image caption responses from the language model for each of the prompts proposed in our paper:

 ```bash
 python preprocessing/llm_prompting.py --meme-dir ${HUGGINGFACE_DATASET} --output-path ${CSV_OUTPUT_PATH}